Kurt Thomas (gymnast)

-Kurt Bilteaux Thomas (March 29, 1956June 5, 2020) was an American Olympic gymnast and part-time actor.
-In 1978, he became the first American male gymnast to win a gold medal at the World Artistic Gymnastics Championships (world championships).
+Kurt Bilteaux Thomas (March 29, 1956 – June 5, 2020) was an American Olympic gymnast and part-time actor.
+He was a member of the United States men's national artistic gymnastics team and in 1978 he became the first American male gymnast to win a gold medal at the World Artistic Gymnastics Championships.
 In 1979, he won six medals at the world championship, setting the record for most medals won at a single world championship by an American gymnast, a feat matched only by Simone Biles in 2018.
 He competed in the 1976 Summer Olympics in Montreal.
 Thomas was favored to win a medal at the 1980 Summer Olympics but was unable to compete due to the USA boycott of the 1980 Olympic Games.

-Early life
+Early life and education

-Thomas was born in Miami, Florida on March 29, 1956.
+Thomas was born in Hollywood, Florida, on March 29, 1956.
 His father worked as the manager of a meat company and died when Thomas was 7 years old.
 His mother, Ellie, was a secretary.
 Thomas considered pursuing professional basketball and football, but his interest in gymnastics was piqued at age 14 after watching the team from Miami-Dade Junior College practice.
 Thomas was awarded a scholarship to study at Indiana State University (ISU).
 He was a five-time NCAA champion at ISU, winning the parallel bars and all-around in 1977, and parallel bars, horizontal bar and the all-around in 1979.
 Thomas led the ISU men's gymnastics team to the 1977 National Championship.